The field of human resources is going through a transformation.

 In the past, it used to be all about making sure paperwork is filled out, hiring new employees and resolving office conflicts.

-But you may have noticed a major shift in the industry, with HR professionals handling a lot more responsibilities–including increasing employees engagement, scheduling team activities and making sure everyone has a healthy work/life balance.
+But you may have noticed a major shift in the industry, with HR professionals handling a lot more responsibilities than just recruiting–including increasing employees engagement, scheduling team activities and making sure everyone has a healthy and happy company culture.